 When I left school, I had to find a way to get the most exposure to sailing, the one part of my life that was missing.
 When Alex told me about how NOLS had a course that involved sailing, I got excited right away.

 I had never hiked, sailed, or paddled long distances, and I was a bit worried about the hiking and sea kayaking sections, but I wasn’t worried about the sailing section.
 I was excited and ready to sail the Sea of Cortez, and I was ready to prove to myself that I could conquer these skills and become a sailor.
 This was my chance to experience what I was most passionate about at that time.

 Before my course I thought, Wow, I’m about to spend the next 80 days in the desert.
 What does that even mean?
 What does that look like?
 I pictured miles of hot sand, mountains with little to no vegetation, and animals—What animals live in the desert?!
 I pictured crystal blue waters on the Sea of Cortez.
 I thought of whales, dolphins, sea turtles, coral reefs, heavy winds, anything and everything a sailor could dream of.
 Once I was officially on my course, everything that I had imagined and more came to life…the natural beauty of Baja California was now at my fingertips.

 There was one day of sea kayaking I’ll never forget.

-Two weeks into my sailing section we arrived at our destination and had the opportunity to go for a hike or continue learning how to sail.
+Two weeks into my sailing section we arrived at our destination and had the opportunity to go for a hike or continue learning sailing skills.
 Since many hadn’t been hiking since our last section, most went for a hike.
-The other students, including myself, wanted to learn how to sail.
+The other students, including me, wanted to learn more about sailing.
 I wanted to feel comfortable leading my crew the next day.